gbarillot/dragonfly_helper/README.md

 Dragonfly helper - SEO friendly URL's and cache with Dragonfly
 ===================================

-I really love using <a href="https://github.com/markevans/dragonfly/blob/master/README.md">Dragonfly</a>for image handling/on-the-fly resizing with Ruby on Rails, but I didn't found out how to get regulars "friendly SEO" URL's.
+I really love using <a href="https://github.com/markevans/dragonfly/blob/master/README.md">Dragonfly</a> for image handling/on-the-fly resizing with Ruby on Rails, but I didn't found out how to get regulars "friendly SEO" URL's.
 I also needed better performance and caching... so I wrote this simple snippet and then I got the best of both worlds : paper_clip like URLs, perfomances AND on the fly image resizing.